Hpauric/hpauric.github.io/_posts/2017-06-21-React-State-Management-with-setState.md

 published: true
 layout: post
 title: React State Management with setState
 description: React's setState function is asynchronous.
+So don't expect for it to be invoked immediately!
 ---

 `setState()` is **asynchronous**.
-That means you have to be careful about updating it.
-If you are updating it in different places, and the variables are depdendant on one another, you're in for a bad time.
+That means you have to be careful about using it.
+If you are updating a component in different places, and the variables are depdendant on one another, you're in for a bad time.

 > Think of `setState()` as a request rather than an immediate command to update the component.
 For better perceived performance, React may delay it, and then update several components in a single pass.
 React does not guarantee that the state changes are applied immediately.